From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking

 The range-bearing measurement model is given as in \eqref{eq:range-bearing-measurement} where $v_{{r},k} $ and $v_{\theta,k} $ are, individually, independent identical distributed zero-mean Gaussian with standard deviation $\sigma_{r} \!=\!
 10 $m and $\sigma_\theta = (\pi/90) $rad, respectively.

 The target detection probability is state-related as given by

 Here, $\mathbf{\mu}_\mathrm{D}(\mathbf{x}_k) \triangleq \big[ | p_{x,k} |, | p_{y,k}| \big]^\text{T}\!$.

-The clutter measurements are uniformly distributed over a half disk of radius $2000$m around the origin with an average number of $r_\text{c}$ clutter measurements per time step.
+The clutter measurements are uniformly distributed over a disk of radius $2000$m around the origin with an average number of $r_\text{c}$ clutter measurements per time step.
 We considered two different clutter rates $r_c=2,5$ and two different maximal detection probabilities $p_\text{max}^\text{D}=0.9, 0.95$.

-In our approach for T-FoT fitting, the range-bearing measurements $\mathbf{y}_{k}$ are converted to position measurements as in \eqref{eq:rang-bearing-conversion} and the converted noise covariances are calculated based on linearization \cite{Bordonaro14}.
+In our approach for T-FoT fitting, the range-bearing measurements $\mathbf{y}_{k}$ are converted to position measurements as in \eqref{eq:rang-bearing-conversion} and the converted noise covariances are calculated based on linearization \citep{Bordonaro14}.
 The only a-priori statistical information used in our approach is about $\sigma_{r} $ and $\sigma_\theta$.
 Then, both clustering and fitting can be performed over the converted position measurement as in the last simulation, cf. \eqref{eq:sim1_T_FoT1} and \eqref{eq:sim1_T_FoT2}.
 However, we note that, differently from the last simulation, the converted covariance $\Sigma_{\mathbf{y}_{k}}$ is obviously state-related , and therefore should be explicitly taken into account in the T-FoT optimization as shown in \eqref{eq:Ck_optimization}.
-The multi-dimensional optimization, however, is computationally much more complicated (and did not yield obviously better results as we found).
-So, we simply omit the cross-correlation and still carry out individual dimension fitting.
-Furthermore, we use $ \Sigma^{(d)}_{\mathbf{e}_i} \propto \Sigma^{(d)}_{\mathbf{y}_i}$.
+The multi-dimensional optimization, however, is computationally much more complicated (and did not yield obviously better results as we found). \SPrevis{Therefore, we over this difficulty by omitting the cross-correlation and carrying out individual dimension fitting.} Furthermore, we use $ \Sigma^{(d)}_{\mathbf{e}_i} \propto \Sigma^{(d)}_{\mathbf{y}_i}$.
 Then, we get the following weighted LS formulation

 For comparison, the local GM-BFs are implemented based on either the extended KF (EKF), unscented KF (UKF) or the particle filter (PF).
-In the former two cases, the filter used at most $50$ GCs, pruned GCs with weights below $10^{-5}$ and merged GCs with Mahalanobis distance below $4$ while in the latter, 2000 particles are allocated to the filter and 1000 particles are assigned to the target born process; see \cite{Vo12Bernoulli,Ristic13Bernoulli} for the detail of these algorithms.
+In the former two cases, the filter used at most $50$ GCs, pruned GCs with weights below $10^{-5}$ and merged GCs with Mahalanobis distance below $4$ while in the latter, 2000 particles are allocated to the filter and 1000 particles are assigned to the target born process; see \citep{Vo12Bernoulli,Ristic13Bernoulli} for the detail of these algorithms.
 Again, these filters make full use of all available models and parameters.